amountcastlej/pizza-site/README.md

 I created this website using React front end and express, nodeJS, and MongoDB as the backend and database.

-This website is for people to share their favorite video games.
+This website was created for people to share their favorite video games.
 Users can post a picture and description of their favorite video games.